 The long-awaited Run It Once Poker site is right around the corner.
-It successfully completed an extended beta test in September, with around 1000 registered players chosen in its biggest real money beta test to date.
+It successfully completed an extended beta test in September and October, with around 1000 registered players chosen in its biggest real money beta test to date.

 RIO Poker is an upcoming online real money poker site headed by Phil Galfond, a professional poker player, a coach, and three-time WSOP Bracelet winner.
 The project was first revealed two years ago as Galfond felt that the online poker sites at that time lacked “transparency” and he was looking for a “fair, honest, transparent” poker site.